s-fifteen-instruments/guardian/info/Prerequisites.md

 )
 ```

 Refer the CERTAUTH Root and Intermediate CA configuration templates for constraints.
 Also, it may be necessary to customize the IP subnet depending on the particular setup.
+Lastly, it is possible to customize the CA private key types using the `EC_NAME` variable.
+Choose the named curve from the output of `openssl ecparam -list_curves`.